 Knowing how to win the silent treatment becomes imperative not just for the survival of the relationship where this form of stonewalling is repeatedly used as a disarming tool but also for the mental health and well-being of the person at receiving end.

-It is used as a means to inflict pain and suffering without leaving any physical marks.
+Silent treatment is often used as a means to inflict pain and suffering without leaving any physical marks.

 This account of a 40-something woman in therapy and contemplating divorce only and only because she could no longer put up with the silent treatment manipulation being meted out her by her husband perfectly sums up why this behaviour qualifies as emotional and mental abuse.